yayegeyay/yayegeyay.github.io/_posts/2025-06-24-rag-primer.md

 **Employee Adoption:** 89% of employees reported increased confidence using AI tools when they could see specific source citations for every response.

-**Regulatory Approval:** Compliance team approved AI deployment for client-facing applications after reviewing the source-controlled architecture.
+**Regulatory Approval:** Compliance team approved AI deployment for customer-facing applications after reviewing the source-controlled architecture.

 ### The Strategic Implementation Framework